NCAA investigating Michigan State over Larry Nassar case

 (CNN)The NCAA has opened an investigation into Michigan State University's handling of sexual abuse allegations against sports doctor Larry Nassar.

-Nassar has pleaded guilty to seven counts of criminal sexual conduct and admitted to sexually assaulting young girls when he treated campus athletes and members of the USA Gymnastics.
+Nassar has pleaded guilty to seven counts of criminal sexual conduct, and admitted to sexually assaulting young girls when he treated campus athletes and members of the USA Gymnastics.

+Prominent Olympians including Simone Biles, Aly Raisman, Gabby Douglas and McKayla Maroney, have said they were abused by Nassar.

-The NCAA said it's looking into whether the university violated any rules, but declined to provide additional details.
+In a statement, the NCAA said it's looking into whether the university violated any rules.

 "The NCAA has sent a letter of inquiry to Michigan State University regarding potential NCAA rules violations related to the assaults Larry Nassar perpetrated against girls and young women, including some student-athletes at Michigan State," the NCAA said in a statement.
+It did not provide additional details.

 Jason Cody, a spokesman for Michigan State, said the university is reviewing the letter for a response.